MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/esignature-setup.md

 description: Learn how to set up Microsoft Syntex eSignature to send electronic signature requests to people inside and outside of your organization.
 ---

+Note: Syntex eSignature is available for the US market currently - if a tenant's location is the US, Syntex eSignature will be available for that tenant.
+For US-located, multi-geo enabled tenants, eSign will be available in the home geo only.
+Syntex eSignature will roll out to other regions in 2024

 # Set up Microsoft Syntex eSignature

 The Microsoft Syntex eSignature service is set up in the Microsoft 365 admin center.
-Before you begin, read the [Microsoft Syntex eSignature terms of service](/legal/microsoft-365/esignature-terms-of-service).
+Syntex eSignature uses simple electronic signatures.
+Before you begin, determine whether this is appropriate for your needs and then read the [Microsoft Syntex eSignature terms of service](/legal/microsoft-365/esignature-terms-of-service).

 ## Prerequisites